 If you have no choice, you can't shop for the fund with the lowest fees.
 And even if the fees are reasonable, they may be higher than what you'd pay by investing in the fund's individual components on your own.

 Average Expense Ratios Fall for Target Date Funds

-The average index fund, which buys shares in all the companies represented in a widely watched measure or index of how the stock market is performing, had an expense ratio of 0.12%, according to the ICI report.
+The average passively managed fund, which buys shares in all the companies represented in a widely watched measure or index of how the stock market is performing, had an expense ratio of 0.50% in 2015, according to Morningstar.

 Either average is acceptable, as we recommend you consider funds that charge no more than 1%.

 Essentially, you're paying a premium to have the brokerage handle fund selection and portfolio rebalancing.
 When the fund manager does a good job, that premium is well worth it.